What’s the Best Fabric Cutting Machine in 2020?

 This model comes with a cutting pad, crease pad, an adapter pad, and 0.10mm mylar shims to get you started.

 The Big Shot Pro is the ideal choice for serious quilters.
-The larger bed allows you to work with larger materials, and you can cut virtually anything with this machine (it’s highly versatile).
+The larger bed allows you to work with larger fabrics.
+This cutting machine can cut many different materials.
+You can cut virtually anything with this machine (it’s highly versatile).

 - Makes precision, sharp cuts